-Metformin and Ozempic are popular prescription drugs that are used to help people manage their diabetes.
+Metformin and Ozempic are popular prescription medicines that are used to help people manage their diabetes.

 Many people may be prescribed metformin or Ozempic alone, but sometimes a doctor may prescribe both drugs at once as a kind of combination therapy.

-Because these drugs work in different ways and their use together is relatively new, you may have questions about how these drugs interact, what the side effects may be, and how well they work together.
+Because these drugs work in different ways and their use together is relatively new, you may have questions about how they interact, what the side effects may be, and how well they work together.

-This article will explore what you need to know about taking Ozempic and metformin together.
+This article will explore what you need to know about taking metformin and Ozempic together.

 To help understand why you might be prescribed one drug, the other, or both at once, it’s important to know a little bit about each medication and how they differ.

 Ozempic and metformin are different in several ways.
-To start with, Ozempic is a once-weekly injectable drug, while metformin is a daily (or twice daily) oral medication that usually comes in pill form.
+To start with, metformin is a daily (or twice-daily) oral medication that usually comes in pill form, while Ozempic is a once-weekly injectable drug.

 Metformin

-Metformin is among the most prescribed drugs in the world.
-Metformin’s most common use is as a first-line treatment for type 2 diabetes.
+Metformin is among the most prescribed medicines in the world.
+Metformin’s most common use is as a first-line treatment for type 2 diabetes

-Metformin lowers the amount of sugar produced by the liver, decreases sugar absorption in the intestines, and allows individual cells in the body to consume more sugar and use that sugar more efficiently.
+Metformin reduces the amount of glucose released by the liver, decreases the amount of glucose absorbed in the intestines, and increases insulin sensitivity, allowing individual cells in the body to consume more sugar and use that sugar more efficiently.

 While Ozempic is a relatively new drug, having been FDA-approved in 2017, metformin has been on the market in the United States since 1994.
 Both drugs have seen significant increases in their use since their introduction.

-Why would I be prescribed Ozempic and metformin?
+Why would I be prescribed metformin and Ozempic?

 The primary reason these drugs are prescribed is to help manage blood sugar levels.

-Clinical trials have established that (at its maximum dose) metformin can help decrease A1c by 1.5%, while an average dose of Ozempic can decrease A1c by 1.4%.
+Clinical trials have established that, at its maximum dose, metformin can help decrease A1C levels by 1.5%, while an average dose of Ozempic can decrease A1C by 1.4%.

 There are other reasons you may be prescribed metformin or Ozempic.
-However, these uses tend to be off-label (not approved by the FDA).
+However, these uses tend to be off-label (not approved by the U.S. Food and Drug Administration [FDA]).

-Both drugs have been shown to help with weight loss in addition to their primary function of lowering average blood sugar levels.
-While neither drug is FDA-approved for this use, it can be a helpful effect, especially for people who have type 2 diabetes and struggle to maintain a healthy weight.
+Both metformin and Ozempic have been shown to help with weight loss in addition to their primary function of lowering average blood sugar levels.
+While neither drug is FDA-approved for weight loss, it can be a helpful effect, especially for people who have type 2 diabetes and difficulty maintaining a healthy weight.

-Both drugs are also established to decrease the risk of major cardiovascular events, like heart attacks.
+Both drugs are also established to decrease the risk of major cardiovascular events, such as heart attacks.

 While many of these off-label effects may be helpful, metformin and Ozempic are generally not prescribed solely for these reasons.